dask/dask/docs/source/examples/word-count.rst

    ...                 word_counts[word] += 1
    ...     return word_counts

-Count the number of words in the first text file locally:
+Before we process all of the text files using the distributed workers, let's test our function locally by counting the number of words in the first text
+file:

 .. code-block:: python